microsoft/pxt-calliope/docs/projects/rps-teams.md

 Playing rock paper scissors is usually a two player game... but it will work with many more players too!
 When playing with more than two players, it becomes a team game: all players shake at the same time, then the amount of **rocks**, **paper**, and **scissors** is tallied between all the players.
-Teams are formed automatcally based on which tool is chosen by shaking the @boardname@.
+Teams are formed automatically based on which tool is chosen by shaking the @boardname@.
 The team with the most players after the shake wins the game.

 Starting with the [basic version of the RPS game](/projects/rock-paper-scissors), we are going to change the code so that the @boardname@ counts and displays the number of players on a team.